New Breast Implants vs. Fat Grafting: Which Is Right for You?

 While it is possible to have breast implants removed without replacement, it can create a cosmetic issue if large breast implants were used.
 Individual healing, age, and tissue elasticity may also impact how much the breast implant pocket shrinks back to normal.

-Also called breast fat grafting, the fat transfer procedure is two steps in one surgery.
-First, surgical fat reduction is done with liposuction.
-Patients can elect to have fat removed from the tummy, hips, thighs, saddlebags, or other areas with enough fat to use for breast fat injections.
-Dr. Beldholm has the latest liposuction technology for precise, smooth results.
+Also called breast fat grafting (autologous fat transfer or autologous fat grafzzs can elect to have fat removed from the tummy, hips, thighs, saddlebags, or other areas with enough fat to use for breast fat injections.
+Dr. Beldholm utilizes the latest liposuction technology for precise and smooth results.

 Fat is living tissue.
 That means it needs blood supply to survive.
 It needs to be injected into living tissue.
 So injecting fat into the empty cavity that is there when you remove above muscle implants won’t work.
 Much of the fat would just get absorbed back into the body.
 The rest, if any, would just calcify.
-That would be a really bad result.
+T

 The fat graft is living tissue